algoafrofutures/algoafrofutures.github.io/content/apply/index.md

 ## Video submission

-To apply to (Algo|Afro) Futures via video submission please submit a video of maximum five minutes in length that answers the above questions.
+To apply to (Algo|Afro) Futures via video submission please submit a video of maximum ten minutes in length that answers the above questions.